So, you’re curious about QuiteLike.

 Meal Options Available

 Speaking of dietary requirements, QuiteLike offers just 4-5 recipes each week for vegetarians.
-This is quite a limited offering, so you’ll need to like most of the meals on offer each week for QuiteLike to be enjoyable.
+This is quite a limited offering, so youโll need to like most of the meals on offer each week for QuiteLike to be enjoyable.

-Before you choose each recipe you’ll be able to see all the ingredients, the nutritional information per serve, and the full recipe.
+Before you choose each recipe youโll be able to see all the ingredients, the nutritional information per serve, and the full recipe.
 This makes it super easy to pick out the recipes that are most suitable for you.

 Meals need to be selected (or paused) 8 days before your delivery date.
+This is very standard for meal kits, but it’s worth watching out for in case you haven’t used one before.

 - Italian Steak Salad with Tomato, Rocket and Parmesan